 Appalachian Trail & Camp Michaux

 Before we jumped back into our car, we visited the site of Camp Michaux, which surrounded our parking spot.
-This area has just too much history to fit on our Lizard Map, but thankfully the Cumberland County Historical Society offers a self-guided walking tour sheet that explains all of the history that occurred on this site.
+This area has just too much history to fit on our Lizard Map, but thankfully the Cumberland County Historical Society offers a self-guided walking tour sheet that explains the history that occurred on this site.
 History buffs and Appalachian Trail enthusiasts will also want to stop at the Appalachian Trail Museum in Pine Grove Furnace State Park on the drive home.
-The museum is open seasonally beginning in April every spring.
-Call ahead to check hours of operation.
+The museum is open seasonally, beginning in April.
+Call ahead to check the hours of operation.

 Find out where to purchase Purple Lizard maps in the Michaux and Southcentral Pennsylvania regions.
 For more information about other Purple Lizard maps or to read additional adventure blogs, go to PurpleLizard.com.